Bickershaw Colliery

-Bickershaw Colliery was a coal mine, located at Pennington, in Leigh, then within the historic county boundaries of Lancashire, England.
+Bickershaw Colliery was a coal mine, located on Plank Lane in Leigh, then within the historic county boundaries of Lancashire, England.

 History

 Bickershaw is located in the Lancashire Coalfield, and required the sinking of deep shafts to access the coal.
 However, access to transport via the Leeds and Liverpool Canal at Plank Lane made the distribution of the product relatively easy.

 The first shaft at Bickershaw was sunk in 1830 by Turner and Ackers.
 A tramway connected the pit to the canal which was used for transporting coal until August 1972 when road transport took over local distribution.
 In 1872 work started on two new shafts; No. 1 (489 yd) and No. 2 (492 yd) at Plank Lane beside the canal.
 The seams worked from these shafts were the Crombouke, Pemberton Five Feet and the White and Black mines.
 In 1877 shafts No. 3 and No. 4 (both 690 yd in depth), were sunk to the King Coal mine.
 No. 5 pit was completed before World War I.

 Bickershaw Collieries and Abram Collieries amalgamated in 1933 and never were owned by Moss Hall or by the Pearson and Knowles Coal Company.
 Mining operations at the former Abram Pits ceased in the late 1930s, except for Abram Nos.1&2 pits which were taken over by one Albert Longworth, consequently becoming known as the 'Albert Pit.'
 This was a drift mine, adjacent to Bolton House Road, continuing in operation until 1965.
 In 1975 Opencast mining began extracting from the area previously worked by Abram 1 & 2 pits, and a dispatching plant and sidings were erected on the site, worked by the NCB Opencast Executive's Sentinel 0-6-0 diesel shunter, continuing in operation until 1985.
 During the 1984/5 miners strike loaded MGR wagons were stored in the sidings, and also at nearby Abram North Sidings as the NUR and ASLEF would not allow their members to cross picket lines.

 On 10 October 1932, a mine-shaft elevator carrying 20 people fell at the mine, killing all but one person.

 In 1933, Abram Colliery closed and its shafts to the Arley mine were taken over by Bickershaw.
 This consolidation resulted in a modernisation scheme to open up the Peacock and Plodder mines, and an additional area of Wigan seam.
 Nos.
 3 and 4 shafts were deepened to 779 yd and 787 yd respectively, taking the shaft bottoms just below the Plodder seam.
 By 1937 an electric winder was installed on both shafts, with cages to accept ten-ton capacity skips in No.4.